munificent/craftinginterpreters/book/garbage-collection.md

 user-authored deallocation.
 The time spent actually freeing memory is the same, but the GC spends cycles figuring out *which* memory to free.
 That is time *not* spent running the user's code and doing useful work.
-In our implementation, that's the entirety the mark phase falls under this.
+In our implementation, that's the entirety of the mark phase.
 The goal of a sophisticated garbage collector is to minimize that overhead.

 There are two key metrics we can use to understand that cost better: